 (Answers: “Teenage Fanclub ” and “February 19th,” respectively.)

-Known as the “World’s Longest Running Trivia Contest” because of its custom of asking the last question from one year as the first question of the next, Lawrence’s trivia contest has been written about in many publications, including Playboy, The Christian Science Monitor, USA Today, and The Chicago Tribune.
-The 1984 Trivia Master, John Landis, ’84, appeared on ABC’s “Good Morning, America.”
+Known as the “World’s Longest Running Trivia Contest” because of its custom of asking the last question from one year as the first question of the next, Lawrence’s trivia contest has been written about in many publications, including Playboy, The Christian Science Monitor, USA Today, The Washington Post, The New York Times, and The Chicago Tribune.
+The 1984 Trivia Master, John Landis, ’84, appeared on ABC’s “Good Morning, America.